Ihwa Mural Village: Popularity problems, art removed and re-added

 The 2006 art project brought people back, and a sense of community with art collectives and communal gardens.
 But the influx of tourists and their littering, noise and graffiti made long-term residents of the neighborhood wonder if the changes were for the better.
 About a year after the project began, they requested the removal of many of the murals, amounting to almost half the original art.

 In 2010, the KBS2 entertainment show 2 Days & 1 Night with Lee Seung-gi was filmed in the village and made a "wing mural" with two white angel wings so popular among tourists that the resident removed the artwork.
 Later, more wing murals were painted elsewhere.

 In 2012, it was used by the SBS drama Rooftop Prince as a filming location, where Lee Gak (Park Yoo-chun) had a date with Park-ha (Han Ji-min), which became a stop on the typical Korean Wave tour course.

-In 2013, Jongno-gu's tourism division started the "Silent Campaign", "to help visitors understand that the (mural) village is also someone’s home", said staffer Lee Sun-min.
-Lim Young-suk, one of the artists involved in both the 2006 and 2013 projects, said the connection forged between art, the residents and visitors is at the heart of the village, "You come up, and you’re in a village where everybody knows everybody, and then you go down and you’re in the city.
+In 2013, Jongno District's tourism division started the "Silent Campaign", "to help visitors understand that the (mural) village is also someone's home", said staffer Lee Sun-min.
+Lim Young-suk, one of the artists involved in both the 2006 and 2013 projects, said the connection forged between art, the residents and visitors is at the heart of the village, "You come up, and you're in a village where everybody knows everybody, and then you go down and you're in the city.
 Up here, everybody enjoys life together."

 Also, in 2013, artists united again and added another 60 displays, which brought the total number of works to more than a hundred.
 Professional artists, and students from Kookmin University, Konkuk University, Chung-Ang University, Dankook University and Ewha Womans University made contributions.

 By 2015 it had become even more popular with locals and a tourist destination for international travelers, with a continued tourism spike that year.
 The influx of visitors to the village continued to create problems for local residents, including a loss of privacy.

 In April 2016, this resulted in the removal of more artwork by residents.
 The most popular mural in the village, called 'flower staircase', which had been renovated in 2013 with colored irregular tiles, was painted over with grey paint, along with another mural 'fish staircase'.
 Efforts were being made by government and locals to build a better relationship between residents and visitors.
 Local artists addressed the issue by taking more care to integrate residents into projects, By 2016, there were about 100 nationwide areas where murals had been created, and ten mural villages in Seoul.